-However you define candor – the quality of being open and honest, frank, direct, straightforward, plain speaking, calling a spade a spade or simply telling it like it is – the importance of candor in your workplace shouldn’t be underestimated.
+However, you define candor – the quality of being open and honest, frank, direct, straightforward, plain-speaking, calling a spade a spade or merely telling it like it is – the importance of candor in your workplace shouldn’t be underestimated.

-Every now and again you come across a book which really inspires you, it’s like meeting someone with whom you built instant rapport.
-Well I came across that very book…and person – Jack Welch.
+Now and again you come across a book which inspires you; it’s like meeting someone with whom you built instant rapport.
+Well, I came across that very book and person – Jack Welch.

 I’ve been a raving fan of his for a long time, he speaks from the heart and says it precisely as it is.
 Not a bad success formula considering what he’s achieved in his time.

-In his book, Jack talks specifically about why candor in your workplace is important.
+In his book, Jack talks specifically about why candor in your workplace is essential.

 “I’ve always been a huge fan of candor.
 But since retiring from GE, I’ve come to realise that I underestimated its rarity.
-In fact, I would call the lack of candor the biggest dirty secret in business.
+I would call the lack of candor the biggest dirty secret in business.
 What a huge problem it is.
-Lack of candor basically blocks smart ideas, fast action, and good people contributing all the stuff they’ve got.
+Lack of candor blocks smart ideas, fast action, and good people contributing all the stuff they’ve got.
 It’s a killer.
-When you’ve got candor everything just operates faster and better.’
+When you’ve got candor, everything operates faster and better.’

 He then goes on to talk about the ‘Candor Effect’ and how candor leads to winning in business in three main ways;

-How refreshing is it to have rich debate with opinions, ideas and feedback without judgement or prejudice.
-Yes, some left field ideas may present themselves, but isn’t it best to hear them and then discount them, rather than to have never heard them at all?
+How refreshing is it to have a vibrant debate with opinions, ideas and feedback without judgement or prejudice.
+Yes, some left-field ideas may present themselves, but isn’t it best to hear them and then discount them, rather than to have never heard them at all?

-You may be thinking a lively debate will slow things down, but actually the opposite is true.
-When ideas are thrown around they can be debated, analysed, reviewed, discounted or enhanced.
+You may be thinking a lively debate will slow things down, but the opposite is true.
+When ideas are thrown around, they can be debated, analysed, reviewed, discounted or enhanced.
 Jack calls it the ‘surface, debate, improve, decide’ approach giving you a straight line to decisive decisions and actions.

 …a candid performance review praising you when you do well and letting you know when you’ve missed the mark.